 If you follow these 3 tips, you’ll start to develop a pretty good picture of the other person’s world and once you understand their world view, your interactions with them will be much smoother and more positive.

 There’s so much more to influencing and NLP.
-If you’re curious to discover more you could book onto our NLP – A Day of Discovery on on 25th January 2020 or our full NLP Practitioner course in February.
+If you’re curious to discover more you could book onto our NLP – A Day of Discovery here or our full Dynamic NLP Practitioner course here.

 Or if you’d just like to have a chat to learn more about what NLP can do for you, then I’d love to hear from you, just drop me a line here.